mcerar333/musique/README.md

 🎧 **Musique** connects global music industry talent on one platform.
 Discover, stream, and share a constantly expanding mix of music from emerging and major artists around the world. 🎶 🎵 🎶

+Sign up and install the app on your homescreen.
+Listen music on your terms on any device, whether you’re offline, off-the-beaten path, at home or in the car.

 ## Tech

 ### Frontend: